 All our degrees will equip you with the skills you need to succeed in industry.
 From design, problem-solving, numeracy and analytical skills to transferable skills such as communication and teamwork, you will be highly valued by employers.

 Recent graduates have gone on to further study or have successfully secured positions in chemical and pharmaceutical companies, fossil fuel and renewable energy plants, mineral processing and metals recycling operations, as well as areas such as the utilities, consulting, environmental, health and safety, various government agencies, banking and finance.
+According to the latest Destinations of Leavers from Higher Education survey, 90% of our recent chemical engineering graduates have successfully secured a professional or managerial role within six months of graduating.

 They can be found working as senior chemical engineers, drilling engineers, graduate project engineers, process engineers, energy consultants and production managers for organisations such as BP, Centrica, Sellafield, EDF Energy, Qinetiq, Procter and Gamble, Mars and Unilever, to name just a few.